jamesray1/alexandria/README.md

 ## Contents

+### Preamble

+This is for _educational_ purposes only.
+Papers and/or resources that include a token and/or are primarily marketing material won't be merged.

 ### Papers

 The initial version of alexandria will focus on the three main parts of a blockchain: `State, Validity and Canonicality`.